-The slide show (new slide every 6 seconds) below includes highlights from the Olive Branch School Re-Dedication Ceremony marking the school's inclusion in the National Register of Historic Places, held on January 17, 2010.
+The gallery below includes highlights from the Olive Branch School Re-Dedication Ceremony marking the school's inclusion in the National Register of Historic Places, held on January 17, 2010.
 To view copies of the National Register forms, Senate Resolution and Re-Dedication Program, check out the NR Documents section below.
 View our other photo galleries and slide shows on the Events and History pages.

 Olive Branch Building, Materials & Design

 The Olive Branch High School is surrounded by asphalt and gravel paving, except for the east elevation where grass separates it from the neighboring house.
 The nominated school is on a five acre site that includes several buildings owned by the Tecumseh Local School District, including two service buildings and an altered I-house, used for offices.
 A tennis court is also on the parcel and adjacent to the nominated school.
 To the west, on neighboring parcels, are modern school buildings, constructed in the 21st century, along with associated athletic fields.

 Historically, the school had a fieldstone fence demarking the property's entrance at the National Road.
 Extending from the stone fence and lining the driveway was a simple fence constructed of concrete ballards and a metal rail.
 A section of the historic fencing is still extant along the eastern edge of the property.